 Some new drivers have a bit of a habit of bumping things while parking.
 Kerbs, bollards, grannies, you name it, they’ve bumped it.
 They call it ‘feeling my way into a space’, everyone else called it ‘bad parking’.
 Simple sensor kits are a great gift to buy new drivers to help them avoid scuffed bumpers and angry grandparents.

 3. Roadside Assistance

 Gifting some roadside assistance is a great way to help new driver build confidence on their first few miles.
 There’s nothing more terrifying than breaking down on a lonely road alone, so it can be really reassuring to know that if the worst was to happen, rescue is but a phone call away.
 Be someone’s guardian angel!

 2. Sat Nav

 We get it, everyone has Google Maps on their phones now, so who really needs a sat nav.
-But with the UK driving test now requiring you to find your way with a TomTom Start 52, chances are a new driver will have had some experience with one already, and may feel more comfortable sticking with it post-test.
+But with the UK driving test now requiring you to find your way with a TomTom Start 52, a new driver will have had some experience with one already in their driving lessons, and may feel more comfortable sticking with it post-test.

 1. Driving Gloves